 We have a 52 space nursery for 3/4 year old children which operates the 15 hour entitlement as a Monday to Friday term time morning session.
-Additional flexible afternoon Sessional Care is available for up to 32 children daily; this can be accessed through the 30-hour entitlement, childcare vouchers or paid session.

-If you would like to apply for a place for your child in our nursery, please contact the school for further information.
+In addition to funded 15 hour places, we offer additional afternoon sessions from 12:00-3:00pm.
+Afternoon sessions can be accessed through the government funded 30-hour entitlement, childcare vouchers or paid sessions.
+If you would like to apply for a place for your child in our nursery, or require further information, please see our nursery admissions policy, or contact the School office.